moby/moby/experimental/README.md

 ## Install Docker experimental

-Unlike the regular Docker binary, the experimental channels is built and updated nightly on https://experimental.docker.com.
+Unlike the regular Docker binary, the experimental channels is built and updated nightly on TO.BE.ANNOUNCED.
 From one day to the next, new features may appear, while existing experimental features may be refined or entirely removed.

 1. Verify that you have `wget` installed.